 Some of the situations that may stop a tenant from paying rent include a change in occupation status, business closure, major medical condition, or a change in family status.
 If the tenant owes rent from many months, the landlord may choose to put them on a payment plan.

-Illegal Activity On Rental Property
+Illegal Activity on Rental Property

 Another thing that a tenant could be doing that can quickly get them evicted is conducting illegal activity on the property.
-This could include selling or distributing drugs, prostitution, gambling, or running a business out of the property.
+This could include selling or distributing drugs, doing prostitution, gambling, or running a business out of the property.
 All of these are violations of the rental agreement and can be grounds for eviction.

 Also, it is important that you, as the landlord, notify local law enforcement about any illegal activity.
 If you simply allow the illegal activity to continue, you may be creating problems for the neighborhood and be held liable.

 If illegal activity is happening within one of your properties, there's some good news.
 This kind of eviction process can be done faster than others.
 This means you can get the tenant evicted much faster, as per eviction laws.

 Another common reason for landlords to start an eviction process against their tenants is because they violated the lease agreement in some other way.
 Some common examples of this may include the tenant having a pet, the tenant having a roommate, or problems with the HOA.